 Ltp=1Nvi=1Nv1|Ci|tsc∈CiCEloss(Ptsc,ttsc)

-Summary The emotional word prediction task utilize the abundant emotional cues in TSC as auxiliary supervisions for the multimodal representation learning, while the appearing time prediction task forces this learning to focus on the appearing temporal segment of TSC.
-Consequently, the video encoders and the fusion modules learn to fully capture the affective information throughout the temporal segments.
+Summary The emotional word prediction task utilizes the abundant emotional cues in TSC as auxiliary supervision for multimodal representation learning, while the appearing time prediction task forces this learning to focus on the appearing temporal segment of TSC.
+Consequently, the video encoders and fusion modules learn to fully capture affective information throughout the temporal segments.

 The total loss of the TSC-based pre-training is formulated as: